Look around the room you are in and find an object made of metal. It could be a lamp, chair leg, pen nib, stapler,

 at room temperature and expands evenly on heating.

 However the physical properties of metals are fixed, we cannot change their melting and boiling points or their hardness or strength.
-An alloy is a mixture of a metal with one or more other elements, these could be other metals or even non-metals.
-By changing the mixture of metals and non-metals we can change the properties of the alloy until the desires properties are achieved.
+An alloy is a mixture of a metal with one or more other elements mixed through it, these could be other metals or even non-metals.
+By changing the mixture of metals and non-metals we can change the properties of the alloy until the desired properties are achieved.
 The fact that we are able to change the properties of an alloy by changing the mixture of metals and non-metals is the main reason why alloys are used over metals with their fixed properties.

 gold, which is often called 24 carat gold.
 Pure gold is a metal used in jewellery for its beauty and